You are here: Urology Textbook > Prostate > Prostate cancer > Radical prostatectomy

 - Robotic-assisted laparoscopic (transperitoneal or extraperitoneal) prostatectomy (RALP): technically complex and expensive procedure, which uses all the advantages of laparoscopic access (Coelho et al., 2010).
 The robot-assisted technique facilitates the difficulty of the laparoscopic procedure.
 RALP became the standard prostatectomy procedure in USA.

-- Laparoscopic (transperitoneal or extraperitoneal) prostatectomy (LRP): technically difficult operation with a very long learning curve (Türk et al, 2001) (Guillonneau et al, 2000) (Stolzenburg, 2007) (Guazzoni et al, 2006) (Trinh et al, 2012).
+- Laparoscopic (transperitoneal or extraperitoneal) prostatectomy (LRP): technically difficult operation with a very long learning curve (Türk et al., 2001) (Guillonneau et al., 2000) (Stolzenburg, 2007) (Guazzoni et al., 2006) (Trinh et al., 2012).
 It is controversion, whether the functional results are equal in comparison with the open retropubic technique.
-Most laparoscopic surgeons abandoned the technique in favour to the robotic-assisted laparoscopic prostatectomy.
+Most laparoscopic surgeons abandoned the technique in favor to the robotic-assisted laparoscopic prostatectomy.

 - Radical perineal prostatectomy (RPP): rarely used surgical procedure, the oncological and functional results are comparable to retropubic prostatectomy.
 Potential advantages compared to the retropubic technique are the lower invasiveness and the lower blood loss.
 Disadvantages are the lack of simultaneous lymph node removal and the higher risk of fecal incontinence.
 Perineal prostatectomy is an option for low-risk prostate cancer, if lymphadenectomy is not desired.
 For details of the technique and complications see section surgical techniques/perineal radical prostatectomy.